HOW A HIGH EFFICIENCY FUME FILTRATION SYSTEM WORKS

 A HEPA fume extractor traps the tiniest air particles (those that are sub-micron in size) To better understand, a micron represents 1/25000 of an inch and a HEPA fume extractor has no problem trapping such minute particles.

 For this reason, you want to make sure your fume extractor uses high-quality HEPA filter media.
 Our fume extractors are built for several different use cases, including solder fume extraction and welding fume extraction.
-Check out our fume extraction systems!
+Contact us now!